When you write your resume, the contact information section might not be your main concern.

 Most hiring managers prefer to communicate via email, and this is usually the first way they’ll try to contact you.

-Add your email address to the contact information section of your resume so they’re able to contact you regarding interviews and other updates related to your application.
+Add your email address to the contact information section of your resume so they’re able to reach you regarding interviews and other updates related to your application.

-Additionally, make sure your email address is professional and easy to read.
-For example, if you haven’t updated your email address since high school and it’s still “crazygirl111@gmail.com”, then it’s time to make a new email address.
+Make sure your email address is professional and easy to read.
+If you haven’t updated your email address since high school and it’s still “crazygirl111@gmail.com,” then it’s time to make a new email address.

 Your email address should just be your name or initials.
 Here’s an example of a professional email address format: